bitestring/host-config/MANUAL_CONFIG.md

 ## Automatic Updates

 Enable automatic updates if available, to keep the system updated.
 Cockpit provides automatic update settings under **Software updates -> Settings** option.

+## Monitoring

+Regularly check for logs, firewall configuration, fail2ban status etc. on the hosts and firewall/router to detect any intrusions or configuration drifts.